rednafi/rednafi.com/content/go/omit_dev_dependencies_in_binaries.md

 Here's an example[^4] of this pattern in the wild from the Kubernetes repo.

-While it works, I'd still prefer to have a proper solution to this instead of a hack.
+While it works, I'd still prefer to have a proper solution instead of a hack.
 Fin!

 [^1]: [link-patrol](https://github.com/rednafi/link-patrol)
 [^2]: [golangci-lint](https://github.com/golangci/golangci-lint)